corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

 ## Configuring the Gradle Plugin

-This describes how to convert an existing CorDapp project to the new Gradle plugin.
+To convert an existing CorDapp project to the new Gradle plugin:

 1. Add a new version number to `gradle.properties`:
     ```groovy